RoboLoCo-5338/2018-Code-Base/jetson/README.md

-Enable service on boot using systemctl enable roboloco wifi-Gp.sh and wifi-lcps.sh moved to /root tegrastats moved to /usr/bin code directory with active subfolder should be in roboloco home directory On TX2, fix two cores being disabled by editing /etc/nvpmodel.conf and changing the default state to 2
+Enable service on boot using systemctl enable roboloco wifi-Gp.sh and wifi-lcps.sh moved to /root tegrastats moved to /usr/bin
+Code directory with active subfolder should be in roboloco home directory On TX2, fix two cores being disabled by editing /etc/nvpmodel.conf and changing the default state to 2

-##Dependencies
+##Dependencies##
 Run the commands from this (site)[https://jkjung-avt.github.io/opencv3-on-tx2/] python3.5, python3-pip, python3-dev, and python3-tk must be installed using apt
 tmux, screen, atop, htop, and vim should be installed using apt